Crunchygrunt/Synflood-demo/README.md

 # Packet Sniffing & Synflood Detection using Wireshark
+This is a documentation centric mini project for a college subject.
 ## ABSTRACT

 Packet sniffing is a method of tapping each packet as it flows across the network; i.e., it is a technique in which a user sniffs data belonging to other users of the network. \